JG3233/Sudoku/README.md

 # Sudoku

 A quick sudoku solver that utilizes a backtracking algorithm.
+>Author: Jacob Gilhaus
-Based on a Tech with Tim project.
+>Based on a Tech with Tim project.